-Whitney Benton: I was born and raised in a small rural metropolis at Eastern Colorado’s plains.
-The city of Cope is rooted in agriculture, and all of its citizens have a steady foot in either the farming or ranching enterprise.
-As a baby developing up, I turned into both a tractor’s cab or the seat of a saddle.
+Whitney Benton: I was born and raised in a small rural metropolis on Eastern Colorado’s plains.
+The city of Cope is rooted in agriculture, and all its citizens have a steady foot in farming or ranching enterprises.
+As a baby developing, I turned into a tractor’s cab and a saddle seat.
 Having those reports greatly motivated my style.
-It’s essential to me that my platform reflects the manner I turned into raised and still stay — with a bit of fashion thrown inside the blend of direction.
-I’m thankful for the possibility to have grown up in this kind of rural setting and am now luckily raising my own family in the same community on our circle of relatives farm and ranch.
+My platform must reflect how I turned into raised and still stay — with a bit of fashion thrown inside the blend of direction.
+I’m thankful for the possibility of having grown up in this kind of rural setting and am now luckily raising my own family in the same community on our circle of relatives’ farm and ranch.

 303: What made you need to get into blogging and sharing your fashion with others?
-WB: I’ve frequently had a love for style and the western lifestyle, and as soon as I found out I could marry the two collectively, the relaxation is recorded.
+WB: I’ve frequently loved the style and the Western lifestyle, and as soon as I found out I could marry the two collectively, the relaxation was recorded.
 I began this blogging journey as nothing more significant than an innovative outlet and a possibility to proportion some extremely good reveals with my buddies and circle of relatives, and it’s advanced into a lot greater than I ever predicted.
-Providing opportunities to travel and take part in a brilliantly styled shoot’s been an absolute blast.
+Providing opportunities to travel and participate in a brilliantly styled shoot’s been an absolute blast.

-303: Tell us approximately your goals for your personal existence and career-clever.
+303: Tell us approximately your goals for your existence and career-clever.
 WB: Aside from running a blog, I’m a wife — to my excessive school sweetheart, Nik — and a mother to 2 excellent boys.
-My priorities are always a circle of relatives first, and the whole lot else comes 2d.
+My priorities are always a circle of relatives first; everything else comes 2d.
 One of my long-term desires, both in my opinion and professionally, is to retain evolving my blog right into a full-size shape of profits for my own family.
-Not handiest sharing fashion however additionally agricultural schooling.
-I’m a huge endorse for the ranching network and hope to continue instructing my followers on now not best today’s fashion developments yet further the importance of agriculture.
+Not the handiest sharing fashion, however, additionally agricultural schooling.
+I’m a huge endorse of the ranching network and hope to continue instructing my followers on now not best today’s fashion developments yet further the importance of agriculture.

 WB: As I formerly mentioned, I’m a mother to two fantastic, good-looking, and rowdy cowboys.
 Ledger (age 5) and Truett (age 2).
-As you can likely imagine, most of my day is ate up with feeding, cleaning, cooking, and all of the different glamorous aspects that come hand-in-hand with being a mom.
-Besides being a stay-at-domestic-momma, I am also in massive component answerable for our farm animals herd’s care and nicely-being.
+As you can likely imagine, most of my day is eaten up with feeding, cleaning, cooking, and all of the glamorous aspects that come hand-in-hand with being a mom.
+Besides being a stay-at-domestic-momma, I am also a massive component answerable for our farm animals’ herd’s care and nicely-being.
 The boys and I spend a significant part of every day checking cows/calves, water, salt, and mineral.
 My lifestyles aren’t quite as glamorous as my blog may lead one to accept as accurate.

 303: Who has been your most considerable style idea?

 WB: That’s a hard one.
-I think the splendor of social media is that it constantly lets in to invent the latest humans and new styles almost day by day.
-I discover myself looking to other ladies within the western international like Alix Gates.
-She’s a true grit cowgirl but manages to tug out some of my all-time favored appears.
-Some different favorites include fashion bloggers Ania Boniecka and Nicole Zuelke.
+I think the splendor of social media is that it constantly lets’s invent the latest humans and new styles almost day by day.
+I discover myself looking to other ladies within the Western international like Alix Gates.
+She’s a true grit cowgirl who manages to tug out some of my favorite shows.
+Some different choices include fashion bloggers Ania Boniecka and Nicole Zuelke.

-303: What are your preferred pieces to your closet?
+303: What are your preferred pieces for your closet?